kingjulian24/arch/README.md

  **Enable EFI (special OSes only)**.
 Hit **Ok** when finished.

 ![Enable efi in the virtual settings under system tab][efi]

+Increase the video memory to whatever value you desire.
+VirtualBox supports either 2D or 3D acceleration, not both.

+![Increase video memory under display tab][vid]

 Start the virtual.
 VirtualBox will ask you to privide the arch _.iso_ file to boot from.